Design PCBs to Meet FAA Aircraft Certification Standards

 Find the Aircraft Connectors You Need in Altium Designer

-You can easily narrow down to the components you need when you have access to supply chain data from verified distributors.
+You can easily narrow down the components you need when you have access to supply chain data from verified distributors.
 You’ll have greater control over your design when you have visibility into lead times, costs, and lifecycles from compliant distributors.
 Working with the right design software also allows you to instantly import component models for your aircraft electrical connectors and cable assemblies for use in your circuit board layout.

 When these sourcing features interface directly with your design tools, you can import your component models directly into your layout and your PCB assembly documentation.
 Altium Designer provides these functions through the Manufacturer Part Search Panel, allowing you to find and import the components you need, including rugged aircraft connectors.